Migrating from CARTO Editor to CARTO Builder

 Filters are now available through the ADD NEW ANALYSIS options, and are included as part of the analysis workflow.

-Once your unlocated data layer is imported, select the Georeference analysis option.
+Once your unlocated data layer is imported, select the Geocode analysis option.

 If you applied a geocoding analysis to a synced dataset, the analysis automatically re-runs every time the data updates, keeping your map updated.

 Joining two datasets is simpler in CARTO Builder, and requires no SQL code.
-To join two datasets together, select the Join columns from 2nd layer ANALYIS option.
+To join two datasets together, select the Add Columns from 2nd Dataset ANALYIS option.
 The parameters (Left/Inner join, columns to keep, key column, and so on) for combining the two datasets are provided as options that you can easily select.
 The results can be viewed directly from the Data View of the map layer.

 To build an area of influence (also known as a ‘buffer’) around a point, line, or polygon in CARTO Editor, it took a bit of SQL knowledge.
-Create areas of influence is now available through the ANALYSIS options, and enable you to create a buffer by time and distance.
+Create Travel or Distance Buffers is now available through the ANALYSIS options, and enable you to create a buffer by time and distance.
 You can even create an area of influence using synced data.

 This guide only covers a few of our ANALYSIS options.
 To learn more about our extended list of analyses, and how to apply them, view our Analysis Guides.